Christopher Morel Player Props: Cubs vs. White Sox

 Christopher Morel At The Plate

-- Morel is batting .263 with eight doubles, a triple, 15 home runs and 19 walks.
+- Morel has eight doubles, a triple, 16 home runs and 19 walks while batting .268.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.